How to create the perfect memorial plaque

 Step 4: Contact SMCT to submit your design

-Before your plaque can be created, you’ll need to contact Southern Metropolitan Cemeteries Trust (SMCT) to begin the ordering process.
-Their experienced team will guide you through the design and approval stages to ensure your plaque is a fitting tribute.
+Before your plaque can be created, you will need to contact us to begin the ordering process.
+Our experienced team will guide you through the design and approval stages.
+You should prepare your ideas for the inscription, preferred size, and any personal elements.
+Once your design notes are submitted, we will provide a plaque proof shortly for review.

 Step 5: Review and approve the design

+Once you receive the plaque proof and documentation from us, please review all details carefully.
+This includes the spelling of names, birth and death dates, punctuation, and formatting.
 Each plaque is custom-designed and individually cast in bronze, so changes cannot be made once production is underway.
-Taking the time to check names, dates, wording, and design elements ensures the final tribute is exactly as intended.
+Taking the time to check these elements ensures the final tribute is exactly as intended.
+We will advise you of the production timeline once the order is placed.

 Help us improve this webpage by sharing your feedback here.
 Your insights are valuable and will help us enhance your experience.